A plastic-free aisle. It’s a conscious consumers heaven, and a manufacturers hell.

 5. Fats and Sugars

 Ah finally, we’re onto our favourite food group – but perhaps some of the more problematic plastic packaging.
 At this point we’re going to have to refer back to the Ekoplaza, were the oils remained in glass bottles.
 Hardly ideal, as only 50% of glass is recycled in the UK at the moment due to contamination sometimes found in bottles that affects their recyclability.
 Still better than plastic, though.
+If you need to get some advice for plastic bottles vs glass bottles, have a read at this article.
+‘Mom Loves Best’ looks at the pros and cons of using either for baby bottles therefore, we can see what option is safer for us!
 As for chocolate, we’re going to go out on a limb here and recommend good old fashioned aluminium foil with a paper wrapper or carton sleeve box.
 A good example of this is our oh-so-ethical (she really is) customer Chocolatey Clare, who lovingly wraps her Fairtrade chocolate bars in recyclable paper baked foil and then puts them in our boxes.
 Plus isn’t there something a little bit Willy Wonka about unwrapping a chocolate bar this way?
 The golden ticket, of course, reducing the amount of plastic wrappers ending up in landfill or the sea.

 As for things like baked goods e.g. cakes, that’s no problem a carton board box with biodegradable window patch film can’t solve *cough* like the ones we can produce *cough*.
 As for crisps, well this has been in the works for a while.
 The first attempt at a completely compostable bag, by PepsiCo for their Frito-Lay SunChips, failed as consumers complained the packets were ‘too noisy’ (this is why we can’t have nice things) and prompted a viral Facebook group called ‘Sorry But I Can’t Hear You Over This SunChips Bag’.
 Ouch.
 So at present time, there is no obvious solution for products like crisps – according to Walkers website they’re still working on it.